oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 }
 ```

-Save the modified StorefrontApplication, and run the program.
+- Save the modified StorefrontApplication, and run the program.

-First let's see what the current value is
+- Run **curl** to see what the current value is:
+  -  `curl -i -X GET http://localhost:8080/minimumChange`

+Result:

 ```
 $ curl -i -X GET http://localhost:8080/minimumChange